FelixHohne/interpret-ml/README.md

 This project for Cornell Data Science implements Generalized Linear Models and Generalized Additive Models.

+The main slides for the project can be found [here](https://github.com/FelixHohne/interpret-ml/blob/master/InterpretML%20Final%20Presentation.pdf).

 Our three key datasets are:
 1. twitter_analysis.csv
 2. civil_wars.RData